winterStudyProjects2023/ReactWebShop/README.md

 This is a demo React front-end web shop project, built using React functional components and React hooks.

-The perpose of this project is to apply best architecutre, coding, naming practices and integrating some external back-end services that helps modern web apps to run smothly, easily scalable, easy to handle in fast and secure way.
+The perpose of this project is to apply good architecutre, coding and naming practices and integrating some external back-end services that helps modern web apps to run smothly, easily scalable, easy to handle in fast and secure way.

 There are 5 different categories of products in the web shop- Hats, Jackets, Sneakers, Men's and Women's